ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 The primary advantage of using ``include_*`` statements is looping.
 When a loop is used with an include, the included tasks or role will be executed once for each item in the loop.

+The filenames for included roles, tasks, and vars are templated before inclusion.

 You can pass variables into includes.
 See :ref:`ansible_variable_precedence` for more details on variable inheritance and precedence.

 Imports: static re-use
 ----------------------

 Importing roles, tasks, or playbooks adds them to a playbook statically.
 Ansible pre-processes imported files and roles before it runs any tasks in a playbook, so imported content is never affected by other tasks within the top-level playbook.

+The filenames for imported roles and tasks support templating, but the variables must be available when Ansible is pre-processing the imports.
+This can be done with the ``vars`` keyword or by using ``--extra-vars``.

 You can pass variables to imports.
 You must pass variables if you want to run an imported file more than once in a playbook.
 For example: